hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 Maybe I'm being too hard..
 After all, humans have always found ways to avoid work while feeling productive.
 We now procrastinate by producing functioning[^5] code, which is more than can be said for most forms of time-wasting.
 And who knows?
 Perhaps this exploration of human-LLM collaboration will prove useful someday, in some context I haven't imagined... yet.

 [^5]: Again, for *some* definition of "functioning".

-> "In the end, we must imagine the authentic engineer happy; not because they have conquered the corporate machine, but because they have refused to let it conquer them.
-Each day they choose, once again, to be skillfully human in an environment designed to make them efficiently mechanical.
-This choice, repeated daily in small acts of professional integrity, is both our burden and our freedom." — *This blogpost, according to a LLM.*

 Now, what exactly happened to Joel while I was shouting at stack management?!